ml3m/PINN-and-Method-of-Steps-Integration-for-the-Mackey-Glass-DDE/README.rst

 -------------------

 Reuse and attribution follow the **license** file distributed with this bundle (if present).
-For paper-specific queries, refer to the author block in ``BACHELOR_THESIS_MAIN/SYNASC/conference.tex`` when building from the full project tree.
+For questions about the experiments, use the **contact or author information in the published paper** (or its supplement).